 Installing threaded Rhinomoto bar end mounts.

 Remove the old MT07, FZ07 stock bar end crash weights by using an 8mm Allan key.
-They are screwed in tight so don’t be afraid to put some muscle into it.
+They are screwed in tight so don’t be afraid to put some muscle into them.

 The Rhino moto bar ends come in two pieces.
 An outer crash bobbin and the inner metal screw mount.
 Remove the outer crash bobbin by using a small Allan key.